" Allergy medications overview

 |Clear to Mild Disease||180 (67%)||55 (40%)|

-In the two pediatric studies that independently support the use of ELIDEL (pimecrolimus cream) Cream in mild to moderate atopic dermatitis, a significant treatment effect was seen by day 15.
-Of the key signs of atopic dermatitis, erythema, infiltration/papulation, lichenification, and excoriations, erythema and infiltration/papulation were reduced at day 8 when compared to vehicle.
+In the two pediatric trials that independently support the use of ELIDEL Cream, 1% in mild to moderate atopic dermatitis, a significant treatment effect was seen by day 15.
+Of the key signs of atopic dermatitis, erythema, infiltration/papulation, lichenification, and excoriations were reduced at day 8 when compared to vehicle.

-The following graph depicts the time course of improvement in the percent body surface area affected as a result of treatment with ELIDEL (pimecrolimus cream) Cream in 2-17 year olds.
+Figure 1 depicts the time course of improvement in the percent body surface area affected as a result of treatment with ELIDEL Cream, 1% in 2-17 year olds.

-The following graph shows the time course of improvement in erythema as a result of treatment with ELIDEL (pimecrolimus cream) Cream in 2-17 year olds.
+Figure 2 shows the time course of improvement in erythema as a result of treatment with ELIDEL Cream, 1% in 217 year olds.

 This monograph has been modified to include the generic and brand name in many instances.